sapienfrom2000s/photolab/DEVLOG.md

 rails detects that by seeing the change in hash of file.
 Didn't think much about naming.
 Huge mistake.
 I should have named Card as Card Prod ucts and Photo as Photo Products.

+### Day 5

+Fucked up day, wasted.
+Everything was working correctly untill I added a new RAM.
+I don't know what happened, but the action text stopped displaying.
+I even rolled back to the working version of yesterday.
+No luck.
+I made a test app just to check action text yesterday.
+In that test app too, it's not showing.I was happy that my work is done in the backend.
+Oh man!